Contractor management: Risk and control

 Risk increases with the loss of control from outsourcing work.
 Keeping work in-house gives an Owner Client complete control over the production or services provided including quality, durability, and consistency.
 Outsourcing the work reduces the amount of control held over these aspects.
 While contracts and agreements can be set in place to control the end product, the Owner Client cannot have complete assurance that their requirements are being met.

 With the continuing outsourcing of production, companies struggle to standardize their contractor management processes.
 Requirements and regulations from the U.S. Occupational Safety and Health Administration and other governing bodies are constantly changing.
 Companies need to have full visibility into the quality of work their hired contractors have performed in the past and are performing now, and this often proves difficult.

 There are tools that may measure the contractor's level of performance.
 For example, many large refineries have integrated their gate access control system to contract management software.
 This provides real-time access to the performance of the contractor workforce within the refinery.

 Components

 Effective contractor management relies first on a standardized prequalification form (PQF).
 A quality prequalification form will also allow for customized functionality, as needed.
 The prequalification form ensures that the necessary steps are in place for a contractor to work safely and sustainably, prior to establishing an agreement, or allowing a vendor to come on-site.

-A pre-qualification form (or an explanation of the requirements) is provided before bidding or quoting to assure and include the requirements in workplans and budgets.
+A pre-qualification form (or an explanation of the requirements) is provided before bidding or quoting to assure and include the requirements in work plans and budgets.